deamorim2/sdbs/welcome.rst

 Functions
 ---------

-Where function names are defined in the text, they will be rendered in a .. command:: `bold` font.
+Where function names are defined in the text, they will be rendered in a **bold** font.

 For example:

-   `ST_Touches(geometry A, geometry B)` returns TRUE if either of the geometries' boundaries intersect
+   **ST_Touches(geometry A, geometry B)** returns TRUE if either of the geometries boundaries intersect

 Files, Tables and Column Names
 ------------------------------